e-veal/splunk-practice-lab/SOLUTION.md

 # TCHALLA SOLUTION

-This is the solution for the `OKOYE` Implementation Lab.
+This is the solution for the `TCHALLA` Implementation Lab.

 ## Instructions